OpenDDS/OpenDDS/docs/cmake.md

-# Integrating OpenDDS with CMake
+# Using OpenDDS in a CMake Project

 OpenDDS can be used with CMake-Based projects by using the OpenDDS CMake Config package (located [here](../cmake)).
 This package bridges the gap between the